noi-techpark/stable-diffusion-webservice/README.md

 The service will listen to the address defined in `webservices/server.go` (see constant ADDRESS) and log to stdout.

+## Deployment with Docker and Github Actions

+This section is only important for NOI developers using the docker-server as infrastructure.
+First create the database `queue.db` in the shared directory of the application on the docker server with the steps mentioned before.
+Then the application can be deployed and executed using the Github Action.

 ## Endpoints for the frontend

 ### /addJob